rust-lang/book/src/ch03-01-variables-and-mutability.md

 This is our first example of the compiler helping us find an error in our program!
 Compiler errors can be frustrating.
-Keep in mind that they only mean your program isn't safely doing what you want it to do yet; they do *not* mean that you're not a good programmer!
+Keep in mind that they only mean your program isn’t safely doing what you want it to do yet; they do *not* mean that you’re not a good programmer!
 Experienced Rustaceans still get compiler errors.
 The Rust compiler is trying to help your program be the very best.

 <!-- PROD: START BOX -->

 > #### Extended Error Explanations
 >
-> Now that you've seen a Rust error, let's take a moment to look at one
+> Now that you’ve seen a Rust error, let’s take a moment to look at one
 > particularly useful aspect of errors.
 Rust encourages you to seek further
-> information on the kind of error you've received with output like this:
+> information on the kind of error you’ve received with output like this:
 >
 > ```bash
 > error: re-assignment of immutable variable `x` [--explain E0384]